PetengDedet/WhatsApp-Analyzer/README.md

 - Emoji Usage Rank
 - Most Used Emoji by Sender
 - Timestamp Heatmap
 - Attachment Classification (In Android, there is no difference pattern for attachment.
-But in iOS we can actually classify between Image, Video, Audio, GIF, Sticker, Document, and Contact Card)
+But in iOS we can actually classify between Image, Video, Audio, GIF, Sticker, Document and Contact Card)

 ### Preview
 ----------------------